Kevinpgalligan/ka/README.md

 To install, run: `pip3 install ka-cli`.
 Ka is currently distributed through the [Python Package Index](https://pypi.org/project/ka-cli/).

 ## Usage
+There are various ways to interact with Ka: executing a single expression from the CLI; running an interpreter in the terminal; executing a script file; and a GUI.

 To execute a single expression, pass it as an argument to the CLI.
 You may wish to surround the expression in single quotes so that it's not messed up by your terminal.

 ```